JoeFanning/Autonomous-Data-Mapping-Analytics-Web-Application/README.md

 # 🌐 Autonomous Data Mapping & Analytics Web Application

-An easy to use, interactive data analytics platform built with Streamlit.
+An easy to use, interactive data analytics platform built with Streamlit and a Deep Learning Transformer Model.
 Upload your business spreadsheets, instantly preview key financial metrics, and automatically dispatch summary reports to your email.

 ## 🧠 The Motivation: Exploring Data Drift